FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Traffic Flow

-Table~\ref{tab:traffic_ablation} presents the ablation study results for the traffic flow benchmark.
-Single-sided heads strictly enforce their respective bounds but violate the opposite: the L-head achieves zero lower-bound violations but 1.10\% upper-bound violations, while the U-head shows the reverse pattern with 6.68\% lower-bound violations but zero upper-bound violations.
-The P-head, which only enforces non-negative fluxes without capacity constraints, exhibits violations on both sides.
-Removing the DCL from the D-head increases violation rates by approximately $4\times$ on both bounds (from 0.52\% to 2.41\% for lower bound, from 1.87\% to 2.88\% for upper bound), confirming that dual consistency regularization is essential for balanced enforcement.
-The conditional violation magnitudes remain small in all D-head variants, but DCL training reduces them further.
-Notably, pushforward training is critical for this shock-dominated benchmark: removing it increases MAE from 3.48 to 8.09 ($\times 10^{-3}$), a $2.3\times$ degradation.
-This sensitivity arises because shock dynamics are inherently sensitive to distributional shift; errors in shock position or speed compound rapidly during rollout.
+Table~\ref{tab:traffic_ablation} presents the ablation study.
+Single-sided heads strictly enforce their respective bounds but violate the opposite: the L-head achieves zero lower-bound violations but 1.16\% upper-bound violations, while the U-head shows 2.53\% lower-bound violations but zero upper-bound violations.
+The P-head, which only enforces nonnegative transport without capacity constraints, exhibits violations on both sides.
+Removing DCL from the D-head yields the lowest MAE ($1.52 \times 10^{-3}$) but substantially increases violation rates on both bounds (lower-bound violations from 0.59\% to 2.26\%, upper-bound from 0.01\% to 0.41\%), confirming that dual consistency regularization trades some pointwise accuracy for balanced bound enforcement.
+Pushforward training is important for this shock-dominated benchmark: removing it increases MAE from 2.79 to 4.08 ($\times 10^{-3}$), a $1.5\times$ degradation, because shock dynamics are inherently sensitive to distributional shift during autoregressive rollout.